Common Questions about our Church

 We have a safe and clean nursery for your youngest children, infants through age 4.
 Our nursery workers are friendly, trained and have undergone background checks.
 Your older children may sit with you during the service.
 We think it’s important that kids learn to worship alongside their parents.
 (And we don’t mind the extra noise – we promise!)
 We also have Sunday School classes and Nursery available for all ages that starts at 9:40.

 5. What is the preaching like?

-At Grace Fellowship you will find what is known as Expository Preaching.
-The reason for this is that the only source for spiritual authority that any church or any pastor has is God’s Word.
-In other words, we believe that God has called our pastors and elders to preach, teach, and oversee our congregation by His Word.
-Therefore, we as a church are committed to preaching through books of the Bible.
+At Grace Fellowship you’ll hear what is called Expository Preaching.
+This means we typically preach through whole books of the Bible, all the while focusing on the good news of what God has done for us in Jesus Christ.
+We do this because we believer that the spiritual authority of any church or any pastor is God’s Word.
 This allows preaching in context of the original meaning of Scripture and it also protects us from making the Bible say something that it was never meant to say.
 Ultimately, it is a way to rely on God to speak powerfully to us through His Spirit and by His Word.